 If your team hasn’t bought-in, it’s time to start focusing on why.
 You can gain team buy-in by investing time into an energetic pitch to rally the troops.
 Help them understand why a new product or promotion matters.

 Why should your team care about this new product?
 Place yourself in their shoes.
-Hit up HR for some employee interview records.
+Hit up HR for some employee data.
 What makes your team tick?

 For instance, if you are rolling out new pre-packaged healthy meal kits that will help parents save time at the end of a long day, share the “why” with your internal team: You’re helping children gain access to healthier, well-balanced meals that are farm fresh and taste great!

 And by the way, how you share the message is just as important as the message itself.
-It could be one-on-one with direct leadership, an engaging info flier or a video that inspires.
-It all depends on your audience, your message and the objective that you are hoping to achieve.
+It could be one-on-one with direct leadership, or an engaging informational flier or an inspirational promo video.
+It all depends on your audience, your message and the objectives that you are hoping to achieve.

-There is no one size fits all approach when it comes to growing a culture that thrives.
+There is no one-size-fits-all approach when it comes to reinforcing a company culture that fuels your successful company.

-It’s important to note that your employees should be hearing any message you plan on pushing out publicly from you and your company first.
+It’s important to note that your employees should be the first to hear about a new message or pivot involving a major component of your business.
 Don’t pull an Elon Musk and share via Twitter before important news is shared internally with those who are most impacted.

 You’ve gained your team’s buy-in - now what?
 It’s time to bring it home.
 Channel their excitement and energy into the tasks that will move the needle.